wesbragagt/type-envd/README.md

 # Type Envd

 Create a typescript definition from your project's .env files.
-This tool will list recursively all .env files present, merge the variables available and generate a type definition in `src/generated.env.d.ts`
+By listing all .env files and merging the unique variable names available, generating a type definition in `src/generated.env.d.ts`

 ## Getting Started